 What the Premiers and Prime Minister agreed to is a safety valve which is unlikely ever to be used except in non-controversial circumstances by Parliament or legislatures to override certain sections of the Charter.
 The purpose of an override clause is to provide the flexibility that is required to ensure that legislatures rather than judges have the final say on important matters of public policy. … It is important to remember that the concept of an override clause is not new in Canada.
 Experience has demonstrated that such a clause is rarely used and when used it is usually not controversial. … It is because of the history of the use of the override clause and because of the need for a safety valve to correct absurd situations without going through the difficulty of obtaining constitutional amendments that three leading civil libertarians have welcomed its inclusion in the Charter of Rights and Freedoms.24

-A number of other commentators also subsequently indicated how they expected Parliament and the legislatures to use section 33.
+A number of other commentators also indicated how they expected Parliament and the legislatures to use section 33.
 Gérard V. La Forest, then of the New Brunswick Court of Appeal and later of the Supreme Court of Canada, made the following comment in 1983:

 My guess is that this provision will rarely be used.
 The political unpopularity of making declarations contrary to the Charter will militate against this.
 That certainly has been the experience with the Canadian Bill of Rights and with Quebec’s Charter of Rights and Freedoms.
 I am aware, of course, of Quebec’s general attempt not to be bound by the Charter, but this was done in the context of a transcendent political situation that is not in its essence centred on questions of human rights.25

-Professor Peter Hogg has said:
+Professor Peter Hogg said:

-Presumably, the exercise of the power would normally attract such political opposition that it would rarely be invoked … [T]he necessity of re-enactment every five years will force periodic reconsideration of each exercise of the override power, at intervals which (in some jurisdictions at least) will often yield a change of government.
-This reinforces the already powerful political safeguards against an ill-considered use of the power.26
+Presumably, the exercise of the power would normally attract such political opposition that it would rarely be invoked. …[T]he necessity of re-enactment every five years will force periodic reconsideration of each exercise of the override power, at intervals which (in some jurisdictions at least) will often yield a change of government.
+This reinforces the already powerful political safeguards against an ill considered use of the power.26

 And finally, Professor Paul C. Weiler had this to say about the notwithstanding clause:

-Since the Canadian polity had shown itself sufficiently enamoured of fundamental rights to enshrine them in its Constitution, invocation of the non obstante clause was guaranteed to produce a great deal of political flak.
-No government can risk taking such a step unless it is certain that there is widespread support for its position. … Canadian judges are given the initial authority to determine whether a particular law is a “reasonable limit [of a right] … demonstrably justified in a free and democratic society.”
+Canadian judges are given the initial authority to determine whether a particular law is a “reasonable limit [of a right] … demonstrably justified in a free and democratic society.”
 Almost all of the time, the judicial view will prevail.
 However, Canadian legislatures were given the final say on those rare occasions where they disagree with the courts with sufficient conviction to take the political risk of challenging the symbolic force of the very popular Charter.
 That arrangement is justified if one believes, as I do, that on those exceptional occasions when the court has struck down a law as contravening the Charter and Parliament re-enacts it, confident of general public support for this action, it is more likely the legislators are right on the merits than were the judges.27

 Events surrounding Quebec language law stimulated vigorous debate on section 33 of the Charter.
 In the 1981 constitutional accord, the federal government and all the provinces except Quebec agreed upon the terms of constitutional change.
 The Quebec government expressed its strong opposition to those terms by including a notwithstanding clause in every piece of legislation put before the National Assembly between 1982 and 1985.
 It also caused every Quebec law in place at the time the Charter came into force to be amended with like effect.

-A subsequent Supreme Court of Canada ruling on 8 December 2004 confirmed that the federal government has sole jurisdiction to decide who is eligible to marry in Canada.38 Alberta's Minister of Justice and Attorney General, Ron Stevens, responded to the ruling by stating that if the federal government enacted legislation codifying same-sex marriage, his province would not invoke the notwithstanding clause in order to retain the one-man one-woman definition of marriage in Alberta.
+The third use was by the Legislative Assembly of Alberta, which adopted a private member’s bill in March 2000 amending that province’s Marriage Act to define marriage as exclusively heterosexual and to insert a notwithstanding clause for purposes of overriding the Charter.35 A subsequent Supreme Court of Canada ruling on 8 December 2004 confirmed that the power to determine who has the legal capacity to marry falls within the sole jurisdiction of the federal Parliament.36 Alberta’s Minister of Justice and Attorney General, Ron Stevens, responded to the ruling by stating that if the federal government enacted legislation codifying same-sex marriage, his province would not invoke the notwithstanding clause in order to retain the one-man one-woman definition of marriage in Alberta.
 Referring to the Supreme Court decision, he stated in part:

 What this means now, is that the Federal Government has the full ability to make uniform law through parliament allowing for same-sex unions.
 Alberta does not have the ability to invoke the notwithstanding clause in relation to federal legislation.
 Since the court ruled the authority over same-sex marriage falls to the federal government, it is only the federal government who can invoke the notwithstanding clause to maintain the traditional definition of marriage.
-We understand it's likely the federal government will introduce legislation that would allow marriage to be defined as a union of two people.39
+We understand it’s likely the federal government will introduce legislation that would allow marriage to be defined as a union of two people.37

 Arguments have been made both in favour of and against allowing legislatures to override constitutionally guaranteed rights and freedoms.
 Those who argue in favour of section 33 do not see it as inconsistent with entrenched rights and freedoms and contend that it provides a mechanism whereby, in exceptional circumstances, the elected legislative branch of government may make important policy decisions and isolate them from review by the unelected judicial branch of government.
 They argue that the threat to individual rights is not great because there is a five-year limit on any use of the notwithstanding power.
 Any such legislative override will be subject to public debate at the time of its first enactment and at the moment of any subsequent re-enactment.
-They also point out that only some, not all, rights are subject to a possible legislative override.
+They also point out that only some, not all, rights are subject to such a provision.

 It may thus be argued that a legislative override, by allowing final political decisions to be made by the elected representatives, mitigates the politicization of the courts.
 In the United States, where the courts interpret and apply a constitution that has no equivalent to section 33, judicial decisions about the constitution have a greater finality and the stakes are correspondingly higher.
-The significant political element in the selection of judges, particularly at the United States Supreme Court level, has been openly acknowledged; indeed, the president's power to nominate the judges of federal courts means that the composition of those courts is quite regularly an issue in presidential election campaigns.
-A president may have the opportunity to name ideologically compatible judges who will continue to exercise a great deal of power long after he or she has left office.
+The significant political element in the selection of judges, particularly at the United States Supreme Court level, has been openly acknowledged; indeed, the president’s power to nominate the judges of federal courts means that the composition of those courts is quite regularly an issue in presidential election campaigns.

 In 1989, a number of respected constitutional authorities were asked whether section 33 represented a threat to Canadians’ basic rights and whether it should be repealed.
 Professor Wayne MacKay of the Faculty of Law at Dalhousie University spoke in favour of retaining the section: